-- Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry. - 2.
-Demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 3.
-Maintain a safe laboratory environment by adhering to all applicable safety regulations as presented throughout the MLT Program.
-(Faculty Defined) - 4.
-Demonstrate initiative by reviewing course materials prior to and during the rotation, asking questions to advance understanding.
-(Faculty Defined) - 5.
+- 1. Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry. - 2.
+Demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 1.
 Understand the importance of punctuality and attendance at each day of clinical as demonstrated by a good attendance record and promptly notifying the MLT faculty and, if applicable, the clinical facility of any absences or tardiness.
-(Faculty Defined)
+(Faculty Defined) - 2.

-- 6. Demonstrate professional behavior by maintaining a strong positive attitude, exhibiting a proactive attitude in developing the competencies required.
-(Faculty Defined) - 7.
 Demonstrate understanding of the many needs/requirements of the clinical laboratory through awareness of the departmental workloads, maintaining accurate records, restocking supplies as necessary and cleaning up work area at the completion of clinical activities.
-(Faculty Defined)
+(Faculty Defined) - 3.
+Performs and interpret quality control procedures as established by the laboratory.
+(Faculty Defined) - 4.
+Handles expected workload for entry level technician.